-Additionally, 9 per cent. of the total lettable area held by the Group is commercial property and so the Group may lose rental income from its commercial tenants as the economic impact of Covid-19 materialises.
+Additionally, as at 31 December 2020 7 per cent. of the total lettable area held by the Group were composed of commercial property and so the Group may lose rental income from its commercial tenants as the economic impact of Covid-19 materialises.
 Moreover, due to Covid-19, there is a risk that the Group's current or future tenants may choose not to enter into new leases or renew existing leases.